Crissium/SilverDict/README.md

 [^4]: I tested with an extremely ill-formed DSL dictionary, and before such devilry my cleaning code is powerless.
 I will look into how GoldenDict handles this.

 [^5]: The use of a custom styling manager such as Dark Reader is recommended until I fix this, as styles for different dictionaries meddle with each other.

+[^6]: A Russian-speaking friend told me that it is unusual to type Russian on an American keyboard, so whether this feature is useful is open to doubt.